JANUARY TERM COURSES

 During this course, students will acquire an in-depth, theoretical and practical knowledge of Digital Audio Workstations using the industry standard Pro Tools software through a weekly, lab-based workshop.
 Each class will be a combination of lecture and immediate application.
 An emphasis will be placed on getting to know Pro Tools, getting inside Pro Tools, creating sessions, working with media in sessions, audio recording, audio editing, file management techniques, MIDI recording, editing techniques, mixing techniques, backups and stereo mix-down.

-To enroll, once you have accessed ALBERT find either REMU-UT 1501.
+To enroll, once you have accessed ALBERT find REMU-UT 1040.
 There is a lab fee for this course.